Today In History

 Roman general Stilicho defeated the Gothic king Radagaisus in 406 AD, executing him and absorbing 12,000 of his warriors into the Roman army or selling them into slavery.
 The victory was one of the last successful defenses of the Western Roman Empire, but it also depleted frontier garrisons that would be overrun by other barbarian groups within months.

-The Germanic chieftain Odoacer was proclaimed King of Italy by his troops in 476 AD, after deposing the last Western Roman Emperor, Romulus Augustulus.
-Historians traditionally mark this moment as the fall of the Western Roman Empire, though contemporaries viewed it as merely another in a long series of military coups.
+The Germanic chieftain Odoacer was proclaimed King of Italy by his troops after deposing the last Western Roman Emperor, the teenaged Romulus Augustulus, in a bloodless coup at Ravenna.
+Historians traditionally mark this moment as the fall of the Western Roman Empire, though contemporaries in both Rome and Constantinople viewed it as merely another in a long series of military strongmen seizing power in Italy.
+Odoacer sent the imperial regalia to the Eastern Emperor Zeno and governed Italy as a nominally subordinate king for seventeen years.

-Abu Bakr, the first caliph of Islam and closest companion of the Prophet Muhammad, died in Medina in 634 AD after just two years of leadership.
-He was succeeded by Umar I, whose 10-year caliphate would see the most rapid territorial expansion in Islamic history, conquering Persia, Egypt, and the Levant.
+Abu Bakr, the first caliph of Islam and closest companion of the Prophet Muhammad, died in Medina in 634 AD after just two years of leadership during which he held the young Muslim community together through succession crises and tribal revolts.
+He was succeeded by Umar ibn al-Khattab, whose ten-year caliphate oversaw the most rapid territorial expansion in Islamic history, conquering the Sasanian Persian Empire entirely and seizing Egypt, Syria, and Palestine from the Byzantine Empire in campaigns of extraordinary speed and decisiveness.

 Fun Facts